 Second, I want to highlight a point brought out by Article XXXI, namely “there is none other satisfaction for sin, but that alone.”

-We live in a religiously, morally, and culturally diverse society that is becoming increasingly secular in adopting a full-on moral and intellectual relativism—the notion that there is no one right way to believe or behave.
+We live in a religiously, morally, and culturally diverse society that is increasingly secular in adopting a full-on moral and intellectual relativism—the notion that there is no one right way to believe, behave, or be.
 I’ll just say a couple things that are practical in nature but deserve much more substantiation.

 - No other religious leader was fully God and fully human (Philip 2:5-8).

 - No other religious leader atoned for the sins of the world (2 Cor.
 5:21; 1 Pt.
 3:18).

 - No other religious leader was sinless in living (Jn.
 8:46; Heb.
 4:15; 1 Pt.
 1:19).

 - No other religious leader satisfies God’s justice (Rom.
 3:25-26; 1 Jn.
 2:2).

 - No other religious leader reconciles God and sinful humans (2 Cor.
 5:19; Col. 1:22).